Thinking about a sunny getaway in Los Cabos? Wondering where to stay in Cabo San Lucas for a luxury escape?

 But what really sets Las Ventanas apart is attention to detail.

-An amazing gym – along with a variety of fitness classes and personal pilates, yoga and training sessions – means you can stay fit.
+An amazing gym plus a variety of fitness classes and personal pilates, yoga and training sessions mean you can stay fit.

 Just be prepared to drop scads of money here.